 Locatus has data of all shops, restaurants & bars, and service providers (aimed at consumers) in the Benelux – ranging from supermarket to hairdresser, petrol station to café.
 And we are expanding into an increasing amount of European cities.

-Where should you establish a new store, and where not?
-Assess the competition, footfall, vacancy, catchment area, and market potential.
+Where should you establish a new store?
+Assess the competition, footfall, vacancy, catchment area, and market potential of each location.

 Does your store (location) have sufficient potential?
 Decide and invest on the basis of relevant and reliable information.

 How many shoppers visit this location?
 Which retailers come and go?
 You are always up-to-date with Footfall 24/7 or Locatus Online.

 Locatus has been gathering her own data for over 15 years, and releases this information via online platforms.
 Our team is committed to high standard data and is very diverse: from data collectors to data analysts or consultants.
 Read more about the different teams: